philippzhuravlev/CDIO-2/README.md

 - **Graphics**: Integrated graphics (no specific GPU required)
 - **Storage**: 100 MB free space

-## Additional requirements depend on the method used to run the application:
+## Additional requirements depend on the method used to run the game:

 - **Java Development Kit (JDK)**: Version 17 or higher (if compiling and building from source)
 - **JRE** (Java Runtime Environment) for running the `.jar` file, if the `.exe` file is not being used.